ichlubna/BlenderLUTExporter/README.md

 The easiest way is to go to the Blender top menu, Edit, Preferences, Get Extensions and type LUT Exporter.
 The extension is published at the official [database](https://extensions.blender.org/approval-queue/blender-lut-exporter).
 When installing manually, download the archive in [releases](https://github.com/ichlubna/BlenderLUTExporter/releases), open Blender, go to the top menu, Edit, Preferences, Get Extensions, click the top right down arrow, click Install from Disk, and select the downloaded file.
 Then enable the add-on by clicking the checkbox at its name.

 ## Usage
 How to create and export LUT file in Blender?
 Create the adjustment layer in VSE with the desired color grading.
 Go to the top menu under File and Export and click the Adjustment Layer as LUT button.
 Fill output file with `.cube` extension.
 Set the desired resolution.
 Standard is resolution of 33 which outputs 33x33x33 LUT file.
 Larger resolution leads to slower export and larger file.
 The higher the resolution, the more precisely does the LUT replicate the original colors.
+The reference display and view transform in the export dialogue is the color transform that is expected in the input strip.

 ![LUT export in Blender](images/LUTExport.gif "LUT export in Blender")

 ![LUT export window in Blender](images/LUTExportEnd.webp "LUT export window in Blender")

+The import is straightforward via the Import menu.
+The imported file is added as a new Adjustment layer in the active video sequence editor.

 ## How to use the exported LUT
+The LUT can be imported using the inbuilt import operator, similar to the export.
-One option is to use an importer addon like [this one](https://github.com/tin2tin/3D_LUT_Import_VSE).
+Another option is to use an importer addon like [this one](https://github.com/tin2tin/3D_LUT_Import_VSE).
 LUT can be also imported in Blender manually and used in the standard workflow.
 LUT files are stored in the Blender [data path](https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html#:~:text=an%20application%20template.-,./datafiles,-Data%20files%20loaded).
 In the `datafiles/colormanagement/`, insert the `.cube` LUT file into the `luts` directory.